Policy reports and search tool tutorial

 - Only applicable to Provincial Parks - reflects the park classification and associated policy within the land use designation.

-- The Ministry of Northern Development, Mines, Natural Resources and Forestry administrative district(s) the area is located in.
+- The ministry administrative district(s) the area is located in.

 - The area of a Provincial Park or Conservation Reserve in hectares, as established in regulation under the Provincial Parks and Conservation Reserves Act.
 The area for other land use designations is primarily based on geographic information system calculations.